Who We Are

 Julie Davis Bartol

 Julie Davis Bartol is a Health Promotions Specialist with the American Lung Association in Pennsylvania.
-In this position, Julie works with partners to distribute program materials, review expenses, and manage the Nicotine Replacement Therapy supply.
-She provides outreach for clients seeking resources in Central PA.
-Julie manages the coalition website, newsletter and the Facebook page.
-She purchases items and assists at several American Lung Association’s annual events as well.
-She graduated from the Pennsylvania State University with a bachelor of arts degree.
-Prior to joining American Lung Association, Julie worked for PA Nutrition Education Network for nearly eight years gaining knowledge in nutrition, rural health, marketing and planning.
+Julie held several responsibilities within the Lung Association.
+In her current position, she leads the Diabetes Prevention Program (DPP) covering the Northeast, North Central and South Central regions of PA.
+Julie is responsible for the DPP grant, providing DPP coverage in high-priority counties.
+She organizes and leads meeting, provides technical assistance to DPP lifestyle coaches and manages DPP reports.
+Other tasks include providing three departments with printing and promotional support, managing the coalition website and newsletter and assists at American Lung Association’s annual events.
+She graduated from the Pennsylvania State University with a Bachelor of Arts degree.
+Prior to joining American Lung Association, Julie worked for PA Nutrition Education Network for nearly eight years gaining knowledge in nutrition, rural health, grants, budgeting, marketing and planning.

 Derek Leshak is a Health Promotions Specialist with the American Lung Association in Pennsylvania.
-His primary role consists of overseeing a team of tobacco enforcement officers who conduct inspections at tobacco retailers in Pennsylvania.
+His primary role consists of overseeing a team of tobacco enforcement inspectors who conduct inspections at tobacco retailers in Pennsylvania.
 These inspections are required by state law and aim to reduce the sale of tobacco products to those under the legal purchasing age.
-The enforcement program conducts separate inspections on behalf of the Pennsylvania Department of Health, as well as the Food and Drug Administration.
-In addition, Derek assists in ensuring the completion of inspections of Pennsylvania establishments that are required by the Clean Indoor Air Act.
+In addition, Derek assists in ensuring the completion of inspections of Pennsylvania establishments that are required by the Clean Indoor Air Act, as well as overseeing the administration of the Youth Risk Behavior Survey in Pennsylvania schools.

 Tony Delonti is a Health Promotions Specialist with the American Lung Association in Pennsylvania.
 His involvement with the association began as a volunteer in 1981 advocating for the Clean Indoor Air Act and has been an employee since 1991.
 His primary role is to provide youth tobacco prevention programs in the North East and North Central part of Pennsylvania.
 He also provides facilitator cessation training for both adults and youth as well as support for other American Lung Association signature programs.